Ohio State Legend Terry Glenn Was The ‘Quietest Person I’ve Ever Met,’ Former Buckeye Says

 At the start of “Beat Michigan” week, Ohio State Buckeye fans were given incredibly somber news that former Wide Receiver Terry Glenn has passed away at the age of 43.
 The Columbus, Ohio-born athlete was killed in a car accident in Irving, Texas, as reported by ESPN.
 The Irving Police Department confirmed that the accident occurred at 12:18 a.m. early Monday morning.
-The details reported of the accident so far is that Glenn was driving eastbound on the 700 block of Highway 114 and left the travel lane, crashing into a barrier that divides the lanes and being ejected from his vehicle.
-These series of instances led to his untimely and tragic death.
+The details reported of the accident so far is that Glenn was driving eastbound on the 700 block of Highway 114 and left the travel lane when he crashed into a barrier that divides the lanes and was ejected from his vehicle.
+This sequence of events led to his untimely and tragic death.

 Former Ohio State linebacker Bobby Carpenter described his interactions with Glenn during the latest episode of the Carpenter and Rothman show.
 Carpenter stated that, although he developed a significant level of popularity as a star wide receiver, he was “the quietest person I’ve ever met in my life.”
-He added that Glenn was extremely introverted, and would often wear sunglasses to create the illusion that he was hidden from others.
+He added that Glenn was extremely introverted and would often wear sunglasses to create the illusion that he was hidden from others.
 He would also normally sit in the back of the room during meetings, isolating himself from his colleagues.

 RIP To a #Buckeye Great Gone Too Soon…..We Love You Terry Glenn. #83 pic.twitter.com/6CTyj47uJf